-Ongoing need for more data driven formative testing- pre and post testing; new teacher mentor program; more uninterrupted collaborative planning time; math classes for high achievers on team as well as struggling learners; designate one or two days a week when students can come in early and take Reading counts test (tests can also be done during club time).
-There is a need for counselors to be more visible physically and virtually.
+What does the perception data tell you?
+Ongoing need for more data driven formative testing- pre and post testing; (perception data can describe people's new teacher mentor program; more uninterrupted collaborative planning knowledge, attitudes, beliefs, perceptions, time; math classes for high achievers on team as well as struggling learners; competencies; perception data can also designate one or two days a week when students can come in early and take answer the question "What do people think Reading counts test (tests can also be done during club time).
+There is a need they know, believe, or can do?") for counselors to be more visible physically and virtually.

-What process data did you use? (examples: student participation in school activities, sports, clubs, arts; student participation in special programs such as peer mediation, counseling, skills conferences; parent/student participation in events such as college information meetings and parent workshops)
+What process data did you use? (examples: Climate and title one surveys, faculty meetings and leadership agenda, WAAG

+student participation in school activities, and IC blasts and intensive focus groups.

+sports, clubs, arts; student participation in

+special programs such as peer mediation,

+counseling, skills conferences;

+parent/student participation in events such

+as college information meetings and parent

+workshops)